notofonts/khojki/fontbakery/googlefonts-NotoSerifKhojki-report.md

 * 🔥 **FAIL** OS/2 sTypoAscender (760) and hhea ascent (1409) must be equal. [code: ascender]
-</div></details><details><summary>🔥 <b>FAIL:</b> Whitespace glyphs have ink? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/whitespace_ink">com.google.fonts/check/whitespace_ink</a>)</summary><div>

-* 🔥 **FAIL** Glyph "punctuationspace" has ink.
-It needs to be replaced by an empty glyph. [code: has-ink]
-</div></details><details><summary>🔥 <b>FAIL:</b> Glyph names are all valid? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/valid_glyphnames">com.google.fonts/check/valid_glyphnames</a>)</summary><div>

-* 🔥 **FAIL** The following glyph names do not comply with naming conventions: zero-khoj, one-khoj, two-khoj, three-khoj, four-khoj, five-khoj, six-khoj, six-khoj.alt, seven-khoj, eight-khoj and 328 more.

-Use -F or --full-lists to disable shortening of long lists.

- A glyph name must be entirely comprised of characters from the following set: A-Z a-z 0-9 .(period) _(underscore).
-A glyph name must not start with a digit or period.
-There are a few exceptions such as the special glyph ".notdef".
-The glyph names "twocents", "a1", and "_" are all valid, while "2cents" and ".twocents" are not. [code: found-invalid-names]
 </div></details><details><summary>⚠ <b>WARN:</b> Check font follows the Google Fonts vertical metric schema (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/vertical_metrics">com.google.fonts/check/vertical_metrics</a>)</summary><div>